Maggione/DeepRec/README.md

 ## **How to Use**

 ### **Requirement**
-- tensorflow(>=1.4.0)
-- linux
-- sklearn,yaml,numpy
+- Enviroment: linux, python 3
+- Dependent packages: tensorflow (>=1.4.0), sklearn, yaml, numpy

-in order to use the tool, firstly,prepare your data, we support data format include libffm format, cccfnet format, din format. each model corresponds to the data format is as follows
+In order to use the tool, firstly, prepare your data, we support data format include libffm format, cccfnet format, din format. each model corresponds to the data format is as follows

 model | data format | configuration example
 ----|------|------|